 Payment calculations

-Calculation 1: for applicants in operation prior to or on January 1, 2019:
+Calculation 1: for applicants in operation before or on January 1, 2019:

 Calculation 2: for applicants that began operations partially through 2019: